-If you hear popping noises when you turn off the flames on your RV stove burner then your propane regulator may have issues.
+If you hear popping noises when you turn off the flames on your RV stove burner, then your propane regulator may have issues.

 Popping noises can also be a sign of a damaged burner.
-If it’s happening on one burner but not the others examine the problematic burner.
+If it’s happening on one burner but not on the others examine the problematic burner.
 It may be dirty or askew.

 3. Heavy Soot Deposits